What is Data Modeling?

 The main goal of using it is:

 - To ensure that all data objects are represented correctly, as if it is not done correctly, we would get incorrect results.

 - It helps, as stated earlier, to design a database at conceptual, physical, and logical levels.

 - It helps to design relational tables, primary keys, foreign keys, etc.

 - Database developers can create a better physical database with a good model as it becomes a guiding tool for them.

 - It helps to identify missing and redundant data.

-- It helps us to have a better IT infrastructure and to have easy and cheap maintenance when required in the long run through it’s time-consuming initially.
+- It helps us have a better IT infrastructure and easy and cheap maintenance when required in the long run though it’s initially time-consuming.

 Now let’s create a sample data model to understand how to work with a model.

-To do this, we have to follow certain steps:
+To do this, we have to follow specific steps:

 - The next step is to get the attributes of the tables or entities.